manfredspitze/dictionaries-looping-thru-starter/station-rotation.md

 ### Station 1
 - Using VS Code editor
 - *Write code to loop through a dictionary and print both the keys and values contained in the dictionary.*
+- Add 4 - 5 countries and their capital cities to a dictionary
+- Look up a country's capital online if you're not sure what it is
+- Have Python write a sentence that says what the capital of each country is
 - Work with your assigned partner to write the code

 ---